-69. Uniform Shop
+70. Uniform Shop

 The Uniform Shop is managed by a group of volunteer parents and operates from the school canteen building.
-New back packs, hats and library bags plus second-hand uniform items are available for sale.
-Second-hand items are available through the Uniform Shop which is open on Thursday afternoons between 2.30pm-3pm and Friday mornings between 8.30am-9am.
+New back packs, hats and library bags plus second hand uniform items are available for sale.
+The uniform shop is open every Friday - mornings between 8:30 - 8:45am and afternoons between 2:30 - 3pm.

-70. Volunteers
+71. Volunteers